Preview of Fantagraphics' Young Romance 2: The Early Simon & Kirby Romance Comics

 Order your copy here,* and be sure to let me know what you think of it!

-*Full Disclosure: If you decide to purchase through my Amazon bookshop, I get an itty bitty commission.
+*Full Disclosure: If you decide to purchase through my Amazon link, I get an itty bitty commission.
 This will not cost you anything additional, as Amazon has built in an extra cost to each item to accommodate for purchases made through affiliate links.
 As always, I appreciate your support!